 Thanks to the continued popularity and varied iterations of the Van Cleef & Arpels Alhambra collection (covering necklaces, rings, bracelets and even watches), the motif has become an instantly recognisable symbol of the brand and the message of good luck and good fortune at its heart.

-Jewels Online presents an array of jewels from the 19th century to the present, including iconic jewels from the great houses of Cartier, Bulgari, Chaumet and, of course, Van Cleef & Arpels.
-The sale will take place from 24 June – 5 July 2019.
+Fine Jewels presents an array of jewels from the 19th century to the present, including iconic jewels from the great houses of Cartier, Bulgari, Chaumet and, of course, Van Cleef & Arpels.
+The sale will take place from 11 – 24 November.
 Find out more and place bids here.